Kyneton

-Kyneton (/ˈkaɪntən/ KYNE-tən) is a town in the Macedon Ranges region of West Central Victoria, Australia.
+Kyneton (/ˈkaɪntən/ KYNE-tən) is a town in the Macedon Ranges region of central Victoria, Australia.
 The Calder Freeway bypasses Kyneton to the north and east.
-Kyneton is on Dja Dja Wurrung, Taungurung and Wurundjeri Woi Wurrung country.

-The town has four main streets: Mollison Street, Main street, Piper Street and High Street.
+The town has three main streets: Mollison Street, Piper Street and High Street.
 Piper Street has the oldest streetscape of these, and still has many of its original buildings.
-The railway station, about 86 km from Melbourne on the Bendigo railway line, is a terminus for two weekday peak-hour trains.
+The railway station, about 86 km from Melbourne on the Deniliquin railway line, is a terminus for two weekday peak-hour trains.
 The town is the council seat of the Shire of Macedon Ranges.
 At the 2021 census, Kyneton recorded a population of 7,513.

 History

+The region is located on the border of Djadjawurrung and Taungurong country.
+Before British colonisation these Indigenous Australian people resided mostly along the Coliban and Campaspe Rivers.
+Village-like communities existed in particular in the area around the junction of these rivers.
+Large in-ground stone ovens which they used to cook meat and murnong were commonly found in the region.

 Major Thomas Mitchell, New South Wales Surveyor-General crossed and named the Campaspe River near present-day Kyneton on his 1836 expedition.
-Charles Ebden was the first European occupier of the region that includes the site of Kyneton.
-He set up a head station for his sheep run at Carlsruhe, Victoria 6 km south of Kyneton on 26 May 1837.

-In 1837 Thomas Walker, a Sydney businessman, walked from Sydney to Melbourne, following much of the route taken by Thomas Mitchell the year before, and recorded the trip in a journal "A month in the Bush of Australia" which is now in the British Library.
+Charles Ebden was the first British colonist to occupy the region that includes the site of Kyneton.
+On 26 May 1837, he established a sheep station which he called Carlsruhe 6 km south of what is now Kyneton.
+Thomas Walker, a Sydney businessman, walked from Sydney to Melbourne in 1837, recording the trip in a journal "A month in the Bush of Australia".
 Thomas Walker met Ebden in May 1837 on the journey south.

 In June 1838 the Waterloo Plains massacre of 8 - 23 Djadjawurrung people occurred on the newly established Barfold sheep run north of Kyneton.

 Unlike a majority of towns in the area, Kyneton predates the separation of the Port Phillip District from the Colony of New South Wales and the Victorian gold rushes, having been established in 1850, whereas separation occurred and the gold rushes started the year after.
 Construction of Kyneton’s oldest surviving stone building, the Church of England Rectory, located at 61 Ebden Street, commenced in 1850 and is a rare surviving example of a pre-gold rush and pre-separation dwelling.

 At this time, Kyneton was a growing rural centre, and served as a major stop for those heading to the gold rushes at Mount Alexander and Bendigo.
 The post office opened on 1 July 1843 as Mount Macedon and was renamed Kyneton on 1 January 1854.